Nischay-VideoDB/trace/README.md

 Generates a What / Why / Struggles / Follow-ups description from the session transcript and timeline, appended below the existing PR description without modifying it.

 ### Tagged timeline
 Four classifiers (progress, stuck, research, speech) run over the indexed session.
-The merger produces a contiguous, gap-free timeline stored in `~/.trace/sessions/<id>/timeline.json` and registered with the VideoDB Timeline API.
+The merger produces a contiguous, gap-free timeline stored in `~/.trace/sessions/<id>/timeline.json`.
+The clip selector and narration builder consume this timeline to pick the most meaningful moments for the PR video.

 ---